allysontingg/keto-cooking/README.md

   frameborder="0"
 ></iframe>

-Most recipes, keto or non-keto, were made in the first half of our time interval, so we will continue our investigation using proportions of recipes in their respective time intervals. i.e. #keto recipes 2008-2012 ÷ #recipes 2008-2012
+Most recipes, keto or non-keto, were made in the first half of our time interval, so we will continue our investigation using proportions of recipes in their respective time intervals.
+- #keto recipes 2008-2012 ÷ #recipes 2008-2012

 **NULL Hypothesis**: The proportion of keto recipes made in the second half of our interval (2013-2018) is the same as the proportion of Keto recipes made in the first half of our time interval (2008-2012).
 **ALTERNATIVE Hypothesis**: A higher proportion of keto recipes were made from 2013 to 2018.
 As we approached 2020, the influence of the keto diet grew.